smujtab/Zendesk-Coding-Challenge/ReadMe.md

 ``url = "Enter Your tickets api link"``
    1. **The URL must be your zendesk api link for tickets, ie: ``https://{subdomain}.zendesk.com/api/v2/tickets``**
    5. See the following page to learn how to get an OAuth access token: ``https://developer.zendesk.com/documentation/ticketing/working-with-oauth/creating-and-using-oauth-tokens-with-the-api/``
-5. Return to the terminal and navigate to the directory, then run the application with the following code:
+5. Return to the terminal and navigate to the project directory, then run the application with the following code:
    1. `` python3 main.py``

 ## Crossroads in design